 Board of Trustees

-Mr. Brennan graduated from Dartmouth College and received an M.B.A. from Harvard Business School.
-He has received honorary degrees from Curry College and Drexel University.
+Mr. Brennan graduated from Dartmouth College and earned a master’s degree in business administration from the Harvard Business School.
+He has received honorary degrees from Mount Aloysius College, Curry College, and Drexel University.

-Mr. Jeton leads the strategic direction and oversees the operations of Catholic Investment Services.
+Mr. Jeton is a co-founder and the former CEO of CIS.
 Prior to this appointment, Mr. Jeton spent 15 years in private equity, most recently as Chief Operating Officer of a portfolio company of Devonshire Investors, the private capital arm of Fidelity Investments, and as Chief Operating Officer of Apax Partners’ U.S. operations in New York.